 Keybindings in Org-mode conflict with the S-<cursor> keys used by CUA-mode (as well as pc-select-mode and s-region-mode) to select and extend the region.
 If you want to use one of these packages along with Org-mode, configure the variable org-CUA-compatible.
 When set, Org-mode will move the following keybindings in org-mode files, and in the agenda buffer (but not during date selection).

 Yes, these are unfortunately more difficult to remember.
 If you want to have other replacement keys, look at the variable org-disputed-keys.

-'remember.el' by John Wiegley
+'windmove.el' by Hovav Shacham